marin-community/marin/scripts/fineweb/RESEARCH_LOG.md

 ## Errors in readability

-1. Sometimes readability-xml or markdownification is not able to convert an html and throws ValueError
+1. Sometimes readability-lxml or markdownification is not able to convert an html and throws ValueError
-2. Errors inside readability-xml are mostly Document being empty errors
+2. Errors inside readability-lxml are mostly Document being empty errors
 3. Errors inside markdownification are due to string literal errors
 4. Log file to inspect the errors can be found in the logs folder (Search for ValueError)